-So pull out your markers or colored pencils and show us what summer looks like.
+Summer in Washington hasn’t been very sunny.
+Want to be the KidsPost’s weather forecaster and show us how wet this summer has been?
+Pull out your markers or colored pencils and show us what summer looks like.
 Yes, it can be sunny and hot, but it also can be rainy or cloudy.
-Summer can remind you of the beach, the pool or an afternoon at the park.
+Summer can remind you of the beach, a rainbow after a rainy day, the pool or an afternoon at the park.
 Use your imagination.
+You can get your art published in the newspaper to inform readers what the day’s forecast looks like in Washington.

 Pictures should be sent to KidsPost, The Washington Post, 1301 K Street NW, Washington, D.C.
 20071.
 Or have an adult fill out the form below and upload your artwork.
 (If you cannot see the form below, click here).